lino-framework/cg/docs/membership.rst

     other members.
     Legally represented by :doc:`rumma` as long as there is no :doc:`lsf`.

-  Community member
+  community member

-    A juridical or natural person who declares adhering to the :term:`Lino community` and the rules described in the community guide.
+    A legal or natural person who declares adhering to the :term:`Lino community` and the rules described in the community guide.

 See also :doc:`/actors`.